aws-samples/amazon-transcribe-aws-lambda-profanity-filtering/README.md

-# Automate censoring and bleeping of user generated content using Amazon Transcribe, AWS Lambda and AWS Elemental MediaConvert
+# Automating Profanity Filtering and Bleeping in Media Content with Amazon Transcribe and AWS Services

-This sample code provides a demo workflow to censor and bleep profanities and bad words in video files.
-The output is an HLS video asset where profane words are bleeped in the audio and masked in subtitles.
-The demo supports auto-detection of the video language as long as the language is supported by Amazon Transcribe service.
+This sample code provides a demo workflow to filter and bleep profanities and swear words in video files.
+The output is an HLS video asset where profanities are bleeped in the audio and masked in produced subtitles.
+In addition, the demo supports auto-detection of the video's language.

 ## Architecture Diagram